Financial Aid Satisfactory Academic Progress

 Students who fall below SAP standards will be placed on financial aid warning for one term and may continue to receive financial aid during this warning term.
 At the end of this warning term, students who are still below standards will be placed on financial aid suspension and will lose financial aid eligibility.
 Students may appeal financial aid suspension by submitting a Financial Aid SAP petition to the financial aid office if they have extenuating circumstances such as the death of a relative, an injury or illness of the student, or another special circumstance.
 A financial aid SAP petition will also be reviewed by the student's dean or designated committee for appeal for academic probation if applicable.
 Appeals must include supporting documentation including at least one letter of support from a professional not related to the student regarding why the student failed to make satisfactory academic progress, and what has changed in the student’s situation that will allow the student to demonstrate future success in meeting the SAP standards.
 Approved appeals may result in being placed on financial aid probation status with or without an academic plan during which a student may receive financial aid.
 If no academic plan is approved, students are only permitted probation status for one term.
 Academic plans, including the length of the plan, are determined on a case-by-case basis in conjunction with the student’s academic advisor, the student advising office, and/or the students’ academic dean and may include enrollment level restrictions, mandatory tutoring, or other provisions designed to support the student’s academic success.
 Academic plans must span a minimum of one full term and may span multiple terms if the academic plan specifies this and the student meets all other conditions of the academic plan.

-Re-establishing aid eligibility: Students may regain financial aid eligibility after financial aid suspension at the next regular review of SAP standards at the end of each academic term if the student’s academic record shows that they are meeting all qualitative and quantitative standards listed above.
-In the case of a grade change, students may also request the financial aid office review their academic record for compliance to SAP standards.
-Upon this review, if the student is meeting SAP standards, the student re-gains aid eligibility even if the student was on Financial Aid SAP probation with an academic plan is not otherwise meeting the conditions of that academic plan.
+Re-establishing aid eligibility: Students may regain financial aid eligibility after SAP suspension at the next regular review of SAP standards at the end of each academic term if the student’s academic record shows that they are meeting all qualitative and quantitative standards listed previously.
+In the case of a grade change including if/when a student completes an incomplete course, if the student was previously on SAP suspension, students may request a review of their academic record for compliance to SAP standards by emailing firstname.lastname@example.org.
+Upon this review, if the student is meeting SAP standards, the student will regain the ability to register as well as financial aid eligibility retroactive to the beginning of the payment period (term) within the current award year, provided that the SAP review decision is made prior to the end of the payment period.
+These things may occur, even if the student was on SAP probation with an academic plan and is not otherwise meeting the conditions of that academic plan.

 Grade Level and Financial Aid (undergraduates only)